theruknology/agentic-ai-capstone/README.md

 ## System Architecture

-The system follows a **Domain-Driven Design (DDD)** approach, separating the user interface, infrastructure, and cognitive logic.

 ### 1. Event-Driven Core
 The system rejects tight coupling in favor of an asynchronous **Producer-Consumer** model:
 * **Producer (Portal):** Ingests PDF resumes, writes atomic metadata to a Redis Hash, and pushes a job identifier to a Redis List (`resume_queue`).